 Prodrome (An early symptom indicating the onset of a disease or illness)

-I’d used the top of my cigarette packet for a roach, the packet was nearly empty so I put the remaining fags behind my ears and made the rest of the packet into an origami robot, with a massive dick that stuck out like ‘Jake the Peg’.
+I’d used the top of my cigarette packet for a roach, the packet was nearly empty.
+I put the remaining fags behind my ears and made the rest of the packet into an origami robot, with a massive dick that stuck out like ‘Jake the Peg’.
 Nowhere Man laughed, he looked a bit younger than me, dark skin, lean and fit.
 I wrote my number with eyeliner down the side of the dick of my robot, gave it to Nowhere Man, and got off at my stop.

 Nowhere Man was only a few minutes late.
-We got onto a bus, me distracting the driver trying to find my travel card while he got on behind me.
+We got onto a bus, me distracting the driver trying to find my travel card, while he got on behind me.
 We found seats upstairs at the back of the bus and smoked my fags.

-I leaned over the bath, there were seventeen broken tiles on the wall in front of me.
-I was shocked but this time not by my own behaviour but by this group of men.
+I leaned over the bath.
+There were seventeen broken tiles on the wall in front of me.
+I was shocked, but this time not by my own behaviour, but by this group of men.
 Hundreds of Bosnian refugees were beginning to descend in and around London, victims of torture from Serb-run detention camps.
 The men had an air of trauma I recognized from my Samaritan callers who had been abused.
-I left the flat and found my way via three night buses back to the witches gaff.
-As the final bus pulled into Eltham station I had got to the last page of M. Scott Peck ‘The Road Less Travelled’.
+I left the flat and found my way via three night buses back to the squat.
+As the final bus pulled into Eltham station, I got to the last page of ‘The Road Less Travelled’.

 I walked towards Mottingham with Nowhere Man on my mind.
-I wanted to understand the world more, I wanted to go deeper into the human psyche than my work as a Samaritan volunteer and I knew to do this I had to look deeper within myself.
+I wanted to understand the world more, I wanted to go deeper into the human psyche than my work as a Samaritan volunteer.
+To do this I had to look deeper within myself.

-At school I’d been shit at maths but I loved numbers, I counted paving slabs as a child and I loved lists which included a list of boyfriends, it had begun as a joke with Marni at primary school, but now it had become the nightmare.
+At school I’d been shit at maths, but I loved numbers.
+I counted paving slabs and I loved lists, which included a list of boyfriends.
+It began as a joke with Marni at primary school, but now it had become the nightmare.
 No. 89 Nowhere Man.
-The next man I would be seeing was Ian, I wasn’t sure whether to put a therapist on my list or not.
+The next man I would be seeing was Ian, I wasn’t sure whether to put him on my list or not.